Load balancing a Node.js application with Nginx

 Deploy the project with load balancing

-To use the two CPU cores, we will start two Docker containers running on different ports.
-We will now update the Nginx configuration to change the way Nginx will route the requests to our application.
+We will start two Docker containers running on different ports to use the two CPU cores.
+We will now update the Nginx configuration to change how Nginx routes requests to our application.

 The architecture of the system will now look like this: